“The secret of success is constancy of purpose.” Benjamin Disraeli

 - Ecosystem patterns and processes are not completely predictable.

-For scale to be a “problem”, forest management units cannot be too big or too small.
+For scale not to be a “problem”, forest management units cannot be too big or too small.
 Management units must be large enough to cover the overhead costs, but small enough so decision makers and practitioners can understand the diversity, complexity and limits of their forests.

 Solving the problem of balance means ensuring that forest depletion does not exceed forest growth, so the rate of use is in balance with the carrying capacity of the land.